RiturajKulshresth/InstaUploader/README.md

 - Implement a scheduler for daily uploads.
 - Let users choose a folder instead of downloading
+- Use Instagram official API once they make their registration process easier. ;(
+- Package using pyinstaller which fails due to incompatibility with pathlib in pyinstaller >v5.1
+- Resolve failure if used very frequently and Instagram will flag your account.
+- # Instagram Automation with Instabot

 Feel free to contribute to this project and enhance its functionality!